peterdev22/applejournal-to-md/README.md

-# Export Apple Journal as Markdown
+# Convert Apple Journal to Markdown

 Apple Journal only allows you to export your entries as HTML files.
 These HTML files can be pretty messy and although they look fine in the browser, it is hard to use them with any other program.

 This Python script allows you to convert these HTML files to a markdown format which is essentially raw text.
 This allows for more flexibility when managing these files.

 Useful for:
-- Backing up your journal.
+- Backing up your journal (in a readable format).
-- Switching from Apple Journal to a markdown editor such as Obsidian.
+- Switching from the Apple Journal app to a markdown editor such as Obsidian.
+- Simply exporting your Apple Journal entries to Markdown format.

 ## Usage